-1. Minimum Wages
+Minimum Wages

-The contractor's straight time hourly rate of pay for a journeyman will not be less than the straight time hourly rate for the equivalent mill journeyman.
+The contractor's straight time hourly rate of pay for a journeyperson will not be less than the straight time hourly rate for the equivalent mill journeyperson.
 The contractor's straight time hourly rate of pay for all other employees shall not be less than the straight time hourly base rate for the mill.